 What are the benefits of using a dedicated server?
 It helps you save money by leveraging on your investments into existing software licenses, and also meet corporate compliance requirements of running application instances on a dedicated physical server.

 Next, what is the payment model for dedicated hosts?
 You can avail of any of the following two payment models:

 On-Demand: Here you pay for each second (minimum: 60 seconds) that your dedicated server is active for your purpose.
 You can also terminate this second-based billing any time by releasing your dedicated host.

 Reservation: This works similar to the way AWS reserved instances work.
 It can offer up to 70% discount on its price as compared to the on-demand pricing model.
 Similarly, you can avail of the three payment options – All Upfront, Partial Upfront, and No Upfront – when you purchase a dedicated host through reservation.

 You can obtain the hourly price for a dedicated host from this Amazon EC2 Dedicated Hosts Pricing page.
 Here, you can view the configuration table for dedicated hosts, along with the on-demand and reservation pricing for instance type according to the AWS region.
-Example, here’s a snap of the on-demand pricing for instance type, “General purpose” and “Asia Pacific (Mumbai)” region.
+For example, here’s a snap of the on-demand pricing for instance type, “General purpose” and “Asia Pacific (Mumbai)” region.

 How do you estimate the cost for a given instance?
 Here’s what you need to do: